-Transport Transport: to transfer sensitive information (Protected and Classified) and assets from one person or place to another by someone with a need to know the information or need to access the asset.
-Transmittal Transmit: to transfer sensitive information (Protected and Classified) an assets from one person or place to another by someone without a need to know the information or need to access the asset.
+Transport Transport: to transfer sensitive information and assets from one person or place to another by someone with a need to know the information or need to access the asset.
+Transmittal Transmit: to transfer sensitive information and assets from one person or place to another by someone without a need to know the information or need to access the asset.